MariusGarbea/Linear-Algebra/README.md

-# A short introduction to our website
+# A short introduction to our app

-## What is this site about?
-We wanted to create a simple and fun application about Linear Algebra and the basics of it.
-Our website is ment to help students who struggle with learning algebra, or just help them remember the basics.
-The site we created is user-friendly, so you don't need much time to figure around how it works!
-You are a click away from filling your brain with freshly information.
+## What's the deal?
+This app helps students who struggle with learning linear algebra understand the theoretical basis and then consolidate their newly gained knowledge by solving quizzes.
+The app is meant to be used by both current students seeking to get the gist of linear algebra and long time graduates ready to refresh their knowledge.
+Being user-friendly, you can jump right in and get your feet wet with some math!

-## We created 6 interactive pages that can help you complete your journey:
+## The app contains 6 interactive pages that can help you complete your journey:
 * Tutorial
 * Examples
 * Quiz
-* Different Algorithms that were implemented
+* Calculator based on different algorithms
 * Fun facts about math
 * About us

----
-## Tools we used
+## Tools used
-Well it's not **everything** but those are the most important: react, npm, babel, webpack

----

-## What inspired us?
-Well to be honest, it is really hard to tell what inspired us in the first point.
-We started by thinking about building a site that helps the user to learn something, but our passion for math took over and we agreed to do something like this.
-The key is not to give up, just keep going and you will do it!

----
+* React (for the logic and UI)
+* npm (for managing the packages)
+* Webpack (for bundling the app)
+* Babel (for compiling ES6 JS)

-*If you have any suggestions feel free to contact us :)*
+*If you have any suggestions feel free to open a PR or contact us :)*